-How to invest your first $500 – $1,000
+How to invest your first $500

 Like Josh, I hope to provide you with some really useful information on investing.
 Josh here focuses a lot on paying off consumer debt, student loans, credit card debt, and overall liabilities.
 But what do you do when you have everything paid off?
 You invest your money, of course!
 Focus on your future.

-Quick introduction as to who I am.
-My name is Jimmy and I run thecompoundingdollar.com.
-I am a novice investor who has studied numerous successful investors, have spent many hours reading well-known books on investing, read balance sheets and financial statements from a lot of publicly traded companies, and have had experience investing firsthand.
-I have high hopes that I can achieve amazing returns year after year and continue beating the S&P 500 benchmark for the decades that follow.
-The only reasons I completely evaded student loans is because I didn’t enroll in college in the first place and started working out of high school!
-I understood how to use a credit cards as an asset and build a strong credit score at age 18.
+The only reason I completely evaded student loans is that I didn’t enroll in college in the first place and started working out of high school!
+I understood how to use credit cards as an asset and build a strong credit score at age 18.

 But enough about myself, so, you got out of debt?
 First and foremost congratulations, no matter how big or small your debt burden was, be proud of yourself for tackling debt head-on.

 Invest in yourself

 Use that money to buy books, attend a seminar, read more blogs or go to your community college and take a 1 – 5 credit hour course.
 Learning a new skill can result in earning more money, becoming more knowledgeable in your area of expertise and saving more money.

-Start up your first business
+Start your first business

 The LLC protects your personal assets and you’re not held responsible for the companies’ debts or liabilities.
 The EIN is for you to file your taxes on a yearly or quarterly basis.
-The LLC and EIN filing prices all varies in different states.
+The LLC and EIN filing prices all vary in different states.
 It can range from $50 – $800.
 The pros of owning vs being owned are always nice!

 Invest in a low-cost index fund

 Plus, it’s cheap.
 Invest $500 – $1000 and the index will most likely charge you $1.60 a year.
 Compared to $10 if you were to have that same money “professionally” managed.
 It might not seem like a lot, but in the long haul, it bites you in the butt.
-Especially since your portfolios value grows over time.
+Especially since your portfolio's value grows over time.